Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Related Work

 \section{Related Work}

-The translation capabilities of multilingual large language models (LLMs) have attracted growing attention since 2023, and conversational LLMs are now often used for translation tasks -- around 4.5\% of non-professional interactions with ChatGPT \citep{chatterji2025howpeople}.
-Therefore, studies evaluating the translation capability of LLMs are of high importance, all the more that this is not tested by common benchmarks for LLMs.
-LLMs have been included since 2023 in the evaluations carried out at the Workshop on Machine Translation \citep{kocmi-EtAl:2023:WMT,kocmi-etal-2024-findings}, and in 2025, the majority of submissions to the general task were LLM-based \citep{kocmi-EtAl:2025:WMT1}.
-At the same time, the first studies of LLMs for MT also include quantitative evaluations \citep{vilar-etal-2023-prompting,pmlr-v202-zhang23m,hendy2023good}.
-Other studies are focused on evaluation only: for instance, \citet{bawden-yvon-2023-investigating} demonstrate the strong MT performance of the BLOOM LLM, particularly in few-shot settings and for high-resource language pairs.
+The translation capabilities of multilingual LLMs have attracted growing attention since 2023.
+Conversational LLMs are now often used for translation tasks, which represent around 4.5\% of non-professional interactions with ChatGPT \citep{chatterji2025howpeople}.
+Therefore, studies evaluating the translation capability of LLMs are of high importance, all the more that translation is included in common benchmarks for LLMs.
+LLMs have been tested since 2023 at the Workshops on Machine Translation \citep{kocmi-EtAl:2023:WMT,kocmi-etal-2024-findings}, and in 2025, the majority of submissions to the general task were LLM-based \citep{kocmi-EtAl:2025:WMT1}.
+At the same time, the first studies of LLMs for MT included quantitative evaluations \citep{vilar-etal-2023-prompting,pmlr-v202-zhang23m,hendy2023good}.
+Some studies focused on evaluation only: for instance, \citet{bawden-yvon-2023-investigating} demonstrated the strong MT performance of BLOOM, particularly in few-shot settings and for high-resource language pairs.
 Fine-tuning of LLMs for document-level MT was found to be moderately beneficial \citep{wu2024adapting}.

 Word-sense disambiguation (WSD) for translation is one of the challenges on which LLMs have been evaluated.
-Test suites related to WSD include DiscEvalMT \citep{bawden-etal-2018-evaluating} which we use in this paper and describe below, as well as ContraWSD \citep{rios-gonzales-etal-2017-improving}, with about 7,000 sentences with reference translations (for De-En and De-Fr) and a smaller test suite to score word translations \citep{rios-etal-2018-word}.
+Test suites related to WSD include DiscEvalMT \citep{bawden-etal-2018-evaluating} which we use in this paper and describe below, ContraWSD \citep{rios-gonzales-etal-2017-improving} with about 7,000 sentences with reference translations, and a smaller test suite to score word translations \citep{rios-etal-2018-word}.
 The DiBiMT benchmark with about 600 examples, for translation from English to five other languages, was proposed by \citet{campolungo-etal-2022-dibimt} but remains private and systems must be submitted to its owners.
-DiBiMT was used by \citet{iyer-chen-birch:2023:WMT} to score the capacity of LLMs for WSD, either out-of-the-box, or after fine-tuning, or with in-context learning.
+DiBiMT was used by \citet{iyer-chen-birch:2023:WMT} to score the capacity of LLMs for WSD.